Krishnavamsit14/IIT-Dharwad-Student-Portal-Demo-main/README.md

 ## Project Overview

 Welcome to Team TermiNULL Coders' project for the Hackathon Dev Hack 5.0, presented as a part of PARSEC 4.0.
 Our project is a Student Portal developed using XAMPP.
-Follow the steps below to get started.
+You can follow the steps below to get started.

 ## Getting Started